hullsean/simple-packer-test/README.md

 # simple-packer-test
-a template for creating your first packer build ami
+# a template for creating your first packer build ami

+Easy to run:

+$ packer build packer_sample.json